Novicetheaf/Honda-Motorcycle-Ecommerce-Project/README.md

 If you need anymore help in cloning this repo, then go to GitHub Help [page](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

+- Create an env.py file in the projects base directory, then enter input the following:

+       os.environ.setdefault("SECRET_KEY", "x")

+       os.environ.setdefault("STRIPE_PUBLISHABLE", "x")

+       os.environ.setdefault("STRIPE_SECRET", "x")

+       os.environ.setdefault("AWS_ACCESS_KEY_ID", "x")

+       os.environ.setdefault("AWS_SECRET_ACCESS_KEY", "x")

+*Note:
+        By default django will create a local sqlitedb, you can however choose one from heroku, go to resources, then type Heroku Postgres in the addons input field.

+        To link the database use the following in your settings.py file:

+        os.environ.setdefault("DATABASE_URL", "X")

 ## MongoDb Schema

 ### The critic's MongoDB collection `critic reviews` takes the following schema.